ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 Success in tech requires continuous self-learning and adaptability.
 No single course can provide all the knowledge you need for a sustainable career.
 In the fast-paced world of technology, you must learn new topics independently to keep your skills current.

 ### Shallow Skillset
-Tech involves more than just coding; it requires problem-solving, creativity, and adaptability.
+Tech is more than just coding; it involves problem-solving, creativity, and adaptability.
 Shortcut colleges often focus narrowly on specific tools, neglecting broader essential skills.
+This limited approach can leave you unprepared for the diverse challenges of the industry.

 {{< lead >}}
 Give a man a fish and you feed him for a day.